raoulritter/clifford-group-equivariant-simplicial-transformers/blogpost.md

 After embedding, the scalar and vector features are concatenated and transformed through an MVLinear layer, projecting the data into a Clifford algebra space, preparing them for the transformer layers.

-#### 3.2 Transformer Layers
+#### 3.2 Transformer Layers (TODO COEN: Rewrite and complete this)
 The core of the GAST architecture is the transformer layers, specifically designed to handle multivector inputs and ensure equivariance.
 These layers include several components:

 First, the MVLayer Normalization normalizes multivector inputs.
 Next, the self-attention mechanism computes attention scores for the nodes and edges within the graph.
 Our attention mask within the self-attention  is initialized with zeros for a single batch, allowing nodes to attend to themselves and all other nodes within the same graph (TODO, this might have changed).
 Additionally, edges can attend to their corresponding nodes, and nodes can attend to their corresponding edges.
 The mask is converted to a float, with masked positions set to negative infinity and allowed positions set to zero.
 The diagonal of the attention mask is set to negative infinity to prevent self-loops.
 The self-attention layer calculates the attention weights using these masks and applies them to the value matrix to produce the attended output.
 This attended output is then combined with the original input through an Add & Norm layer.
 Following the self-attention mechanism, a Clifford algebra geometric product is applied.

 The transformer block also includes a multilayer perceptron (MLP) that further processes the information.
 The MLP consists of MVLinear layers and  a MVSiLU activation function, introducing non-linearity.
 Finally, the output of the MLP is combined with the previous output of the geometric product through another Add & Norm layer.
-COEN

 ## 4. Methodology
 In this study, we investigate the significance of edge information in enhancing the performance of NBodyTransformer models tasked with predicting future positions within such systems.
 Three distinct configurations were rigorously tested, each shedding light on the role of edge information:

 1. Model with Node and Edge Information: This configuration maintains edge information structures and edge attributes from data.
 2. Model Skipping Edge Information: Here, the model deliberately excludes edge information from its computations.
 3. Model with Edges Initialized as Zero Vectors: In this setup, edges are initialized as zero vectors.
-COEN
+(TODO COEN: add additional explanation)

 We describe our methodology in the following section.

-### 4.1 Dataset generation
+### 4.1 Dataset generation (TODO COEN: remove unnecesary info)
 The dataset for [nobody](./src/lib/nbody_model/data) utilized in this study was generated using the [EGNN Repository](https://github.com/vgsatorras/egnn.git) using the default values: ```--num-train 10000 --seed 43 --sufix small```.